Black Vultures

 • Use a guard dog to frighten and chase away black vultures.

-• Obtain a depredation permit form Missouri Farm Bureau.
+• Obtain a depredation permit from Missouri Farm Bureau.

 • Request a site visit from USDA-APHIS by calling 573-449-3033 x.
 10.